Report a problem

 What is the problem?

-RVLife MY, which started with a single vehicle in 2022, now operates a fleet of 126 motorhomes across Malaysia, Japan, and Indonesia.
+RVLife MY, which started with a single vehicle in 2022, now operates 126 motorhomes across Malaysia, Japan, and Indonesia.
 Of these, 40 units are based in Malaysia.
+Rental rates start at 500 Malaysian ringgit per day, while premium models with Wi-Fi and a bathroom can cost up to 2,000 ringgit per day.

-Daily rental starts from 500 Malaysian ringgit, while premium models with Wi-Fi and a bathroom CAN cost up to 2,000 ringgit.
-The company plans to expand its operations to the states of Sabah and Sarawak.
+The company plans to expand operations to the states of Sabah and Sarawak.

 Story sources